 Whether you’re a fan of year-round sunshine, or prefer a cooler climate, Portugal has it all.
-Madeira is a great place to opt out of winter permanently, while Porto offers a similar climate to San Francisco.
+Living in Madeira is a great way to opt out of winter permanently, while Porto offers a similar climate to San Francisco.

 The Algarve region is loaded with golden sand beaches and boasts a lively international community, while cosmopolitan Lisbon has everything that a world capital should offer.

-Central Portugal has countless historical towns, such as the old university city of Coimbra, Óbidos with its medieval castle, and Nazaré with its famed waves.
+Central Portugal has countless historical towns, such as the old university city of Coimbra, also Óbidos with its medieval castle, and Nazaré with its famous waves.

 3. It has Western Europe’s most affordable cost of living

-Accommodation costs in Portugal are generally reasonable, with some exceptions.
-You can find two bedroom apartments in small cities and in central Portugal for as little as €300 per month.
+Renting in Portugal is generally reasonable, with some exceptions.
+You can rent a two bedroom apartment in small cities and in central Portugal for as little as €300 per month.